beiyuouo/hnu-webvpn-converter/README.md

 ![](https://i.loli.net/2020/07/01/qGEYNSsoMAx9m2U.png)

-> 🥑 WEBVPN Converter can help you convert a BIT local area network URL into its corresponding WEBVPN URL so that you can access BIT local resources from anywhere in the world.
+> 🥑 WEBVPN Converter can help you convert a HNU local area network URL into its corresponding WEBVPN URL so that you can access HNU local resources from anywhere in the world.

 ## Project setup
 ```